-Your statement will include the balance at the beginning of the billing cycle (what was carried over from the previous month).
+Your statement will include the balance at the beginning of the billing cycle, that is any balance carried over from the previous month.
 It will detail credit card charges and payments as well as credits and fees made to your account during the billing cycle.
 Fees and charges are added to the balance from your previous billing cycle, while payments and credits are subtracted to come up with your current balance.

 Finance Charges and Grace Periods

 If you carry a balance from the previous billing cycle, a finance charge will be applied.
 The finance charge is calculated using the annual percentage rate and one of five methods: average daily balance, previous month's balance, adjusted daily balance, ending balance, or daily balance.

 If you did not carry a balance from the previous billing cycle, you'll have the opportunity to pay your full balance within the grace period and avoid a finance charge.
 If you don't pay your balance in full, your next billing statement will include a finance charge.